Lachine…a place to call home!

 Lachine allows for home investment without breaking the bank!

 There is a multitude of activities to do in Lachine such as the Public Market, the bicycle and walking paths along the canal to name a few.
 History can also be relived by visiting the Fur Trade at the National Historic Site, an important fur warehouse that’s been in existence since 1803.
-The highly ranked private French school St. Anne is located in this borough.
+The highly ranked private French school St. Anne is located in this borough (website is French only).